niemand-sec/AntiCheat-Testing-Framework/README.md

 # AntiCheat-Testing-Framework
-Framework for testing any Anti-Cheat
+Framework for testing any Anti-Cheat.

+**Description for each module can be found on each folder**.
 This can be used as Template or Code Base to test any Anti-Cheat and learn along the way.

-Description for each module can be found on each folder.
  Modules can be used together or separated.
 Cuztomization should be simple due to the modularity of the code.

 # Usage